LSEG-API-Samples/Example.RDPLibrary.DotNet.RdpRealTimePricing/README.md

 The RDP.NET are ease-of-use APIs defining a set of uniform interfaces providing the developer access to the Refinitiv Data Platform and Elektron.
 The APIs are designed to provide consistent access through multiple access channels; developers can choose to access content from the desktop, through their deployed streaming services or directly to the cloud.
 The interfaces encompass a set of unified Web APIs providing access to both streaming (over WebSockets) and non-streaming (HTTP REST) data available within the platform.

 This article will provide an example web application which creates by using [ASP.NET Core Blazor Framework](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor).
 The sample web application is a server-side Blazor web application that can be used with C# to provide interactive web UI.
 In this project, we will use the RDP.NET library to login to RDP or TREP server and then retrieving market price data from local deployed TREP or ERT in Cloud.
 The sample application will use the functionality of the Core/Delivery Layer, to request streaming data, especially real-time prices.
-Moreover, the application also uses RDP Historical Pricing API to request Inter day Summaries for end of day daily data.
-It also uses the Company Overview Service API to get the company information of the RIC and display it along with the Chart of the Inter day data.
+Moreover, the app also uses RDP Historical Pricing API to request Inter day Summaries for end of day daily data.
+It also uses the RDP Company Overview Service API to get the company information of the RIC and display it along with the Chart of the Inter day data.

 ![sample design](images/mainpageshows.gif)